-- 7. As a matter of principle, a DC member with concurrent membership as an ExCo and/or LegCo member is performing distinctly different roles - (a) ExCo assists the Chief Executive (CE) in policy-making.
-ExCo members are the CE's personal advisers and are invited to tender advice to the CE drawing on their own expertise, experience, assessment of public reaction or feelings towards government proposals; - (b) LegCo deals with a wide range of issues, including amending laws; approving budgets, taxation and public expenditure; raising questions on the work of the Government; and - (c) DC, on the other hand, is to be consulted on district administration and other affairs, and deals with community issues concerning public facilities and services at the district level.
+- 6. As a matter of principle, a DC member with concurrent membership as an ExCo and/or LegCo member is performing distinctly different roles - (a) ExCo assists the Chief Executive (CE) in policy-making.
+ExCo members are the CE's personal advisers and are invited to tender the CE advice with their own expertise, experience, assessment of public reaction or feelings towards government proposals; - (b) LegCo deals with a wide range of issues, including amending laws; approving budgets, taxation and public expenditure; raising questions on the work of the Government; and - (c) DC, on the other hand, is to be consulted on district administration and other affairs, and deals with community issues concerning public facilities and services at the district level.

-As the roles are different, a DC member who also serves as an ExCo and/or LegCo member should be entitled to the honorarium of a DC member in full.
+As the roles are different, members with concurrent membership should be entitled to both honoraria in full.